naman1303/find-quote/README.md

 console.log(quote.getQuote('Imagination'));
-// Output is filtered : Imagination is more important than knowledge. console.log(quote.getQuote('FUTURE'));
+// Output is filtered : Imagination is more important than knowledge.

+console.log(quote.getQuote('FUTURE'));
-// Output is case insensitive : I never think of the future console.log(quote.getQuote());
+// Output is case insensitive : I never think of the future

+console.log(quote.getQuote());
-// Output is random quote : The mind that is anxious about future events is miserable. console.log(quote.getQuoteWithAuthor('knowledge'));
+// Output is random quote : The mind that is anxious about future events is miserable.

+console.log(quote.getQuoteWithAuthor('knowledge'));
 // Output is an object: { quote: 'Imagination is more important than knowledge.', author: 'Albert Einstein' }

+console.log(quote.getMovieQuote());
+// Output is random movie quote : May the Force be with you.

+console.log(quote.getQuoteWithMovieName('Death'));
+// Output is an object: { quote: 'Remember that all worlds draw to an end and that noble death is a treasure which no one is too poor to buy.', movie: 'The Chronicles of Narnia' }
 ```

 ### Reference
 I have referred to this [repository][] for the quotes.

+## Next in line
+I'm working on functions for displaying quotes from Series as well.

 ### Contribution
 If you wish to add more quotes, you can send pull requests.